Malaysia reports 6,976 new coronavirus cases, record daily count | Health

 Malaysia reported a record 6,976 new coronavirus cases on Sunday amid a recent surge in infections, raising the total count in the country since the pandemic began to 512,091.

-The Southeast Asian's previous record of 6,806 new cases in one day was set on May 20, when it also saw its highest daily death toll of 59.
+Health authorities also reported 49 deaths, taking the total death toll to 2,248.
+The Southeast Asian's previous record of 6,806 new cases in one day was set on May 20, when it also registered its highest daily death toll of 59.

 Advertisement